pancakebasspanda/energy-estimator/README.md

 `/storage`: in app memory storage solution for deduping and keeping track of the messages

 `/processor`: core logic around message processing and input parsing

+## Future considerations
+* More robust handling of repeated std input payloads.
+Let's say we run the same command with the same args/payload multiple times, we might want to cache the response temporarily for a limited time and return the estimated energy that was already calculated.
+* Better deduping by checking hashes of message payloads and making logical decisions around what if two messages have the same epcohTS but different delta values.
+We should discard the second one.
+* How to deploy this to a production environment?
+Possibly creating a brew tap from a git repository, pushing binaries + scripts to access controlled s3 bucket.